BIO

 . . .
 MORE

 Her musicals From The Fire and Glass Act have been featured in Broadway’s Future Songbook at Lincoln Center, winners of the Players Theater Off-Broadway Musical Production Program, and semi-finalists for the O’Neill National Music Theatre Conference.
-She has worked in production for SYFY/USA’s Chucky and Showtime’s Couples Therapy, and recently released two albums, called gold and 19 Songs to Sing Alone in Your House.
+She has released three rock albums: compare & contrast, gold, and 19 Songs to Sing Alone in Your House (and the accompanying videos), and has worked in production for Apple’s Cape Fear, SYFY/USA’s Chucky, and Showtime’s Couples Therapy.
+Additionally, she has produced and edited several indie shorts and music videos (most recently for Amy Helm/Sun Records).
 After graduating from Yale, where she was an O’Neill Playwriting Fellow, she studied lyric writing in the Advanced BMI Musical Theater Workshop, and acting with Bill Esper at the William Esper Studio.
 Acting highlights include Chucky (Dir.
 Don Mancini) and Public Morals (Dir.
 Ed Burns).

-She’s into bending and blending roles, genres, and punctuation - and is liable to tell you a spooky story or break into song.
-Check out her newest film Red Flag, coming soon!
+She’s into bending and blending roles, genres, and punctuation — and is liable to tell you a spooky story or break into song.
+Check out her newest album, out now!

 Photo Credit: Greg Rubin